ElianHugh/enumr/README.md

 ## Overview

-{enumr} implements static enumerations in R. At their most basic, enums are lists that have unique name/value pairs (called 'members'), and cannot be modified after their definition.
+{enumr} implements static enumerations in R. At their most basic, enums are lists that have unique name/value pairs (called 'members'), and are 'static' in that they cannot be modified after their definition.

 Why use enums?
 Some examples:

-- Improve code self-documentation by explicitly defining key:value pairs
+- Improve code self-documentation by explicitly defining name/value pairs
 - Reduce the occurrence of code-breaking typos
 - Prevent accidental overwriting of variables